PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 - An `ElevatedButton` to go to the login page
 - An `ElevatedButton` to go to the register page

-Here is how it rendered when I done it
+Here's an example of how it can look like:

 <img src="./.assets/first_page.png" height=550px>